 Mental health: you will consider the principal provisions of mental health legislation, including informal and formal treatment, and after-care of adults and children.

-Migration and international protection: This is an increasingly important area of practice and you will have the opportunity to gain a practical understanding of the factors that may inhibit or enhance wellbeing for individuals, where their legal status in the UK may be fragile or in doubt.
+Asylum and immigration: This is an increasingly important area of practice and you will have the opportunity to gain a practical understanding of the factors that may inhibit or enhance wellbeing for individuals, where their legal status in the UK may be fragile or in doubt.

 Block 3 provides you with a concise but comprehensive introduction to the major legal provisions concerning children.
 This will allow you to gain an overview of child law, the provisions for family support and child protection, and a review of the measures available and the role of the various professionals when family situations have broken down.

 Social work with children: provides you with a general overview of the subject and examines the definitions of childhood and the historical emergence of policy and legislation for families and children.
 Parental Responsibility and children’s rights are considered, as is the central importance of the children related legislation governing and regulating much of the social work role.

 Children and private law: here you will consider a general review of the responsibilities of local authorities, and then examine legal aspects of three significant areas relating to the care of children: family finances; education; and children with mental health needs.